fukuiretu/slides/slideck.md

 ## Feature

-Markdown on GitHub repo will be showed as shlideshow
+Markdown on GitHub repo will be showed as slideshow

 * Compatible with reveal.js/revealgo
 * Embeded assets such as image files